 Defra reports that over 5 million salvaged partly-worn tyres are supplied in the UK every year.
-Although this contributes to increased resource efficiency, many used tyres are not suitable for further use; of almost 500 blind purchases of second-hand tyres made by Trading Standards Officers in recent years, 58% did not comply with the minimum safety standard required by regulations.
+This represents about 12% of the replacement tyre market.
+Although this contributes to the circular economy, many used tyres are not suitable for further use; of almost 500 blind purchases of second-hand tyres made by Trading Standards Officers in recent years, 58% did not comply with the minimum safety standard required by regulations.

 Demand for second-hand tyres is longstanding and resilient.
 Market research shows that consumers are principally the young and economically disadvantaged.
 Those of modest means should not be obliged to compromise on road safety, for themselves or for other road users.

 The present market for second-hand tyres is failing to protect the motorist.
 A better functioning market is needed to satisfy demand with safe product whilst contributing to improved resource efficiency.

 For more information on second-hand tyres, click here.

 Retreading gives a whole new life to suitable used tyres.
 However, barely 50% of candidate tyres meet the exacting requirements to be given a second life.